priyatam/pie/README.md

 # Literary publishing, for humans

-Hundreds of magazines and indie publishers publish their literature on print, or bury their word and pdfs in a cms, yet we don't have access to read, edit, and discover them, like machines.
+Thousands of poems in the public domain live buried in websites.
+Hundreds of literary magazines archive thousands more that go undiscovered.
+Humans, even machines, can't search them in a central library.

 Enter Literatte: A mobile-first, literary publishing toolkit that can print itself and fit in your **dropbox**.

+Literatte: A mobile-first, literary publishing toolkit that fits in your **dropbox**.

 ## Overview

 Most cms platforms today are blog and database centric like wordpress, drupal, tumblr, even weebly: platforms where users drag and drop designs with **content buried in code**.
 Designs are coupled with cms, content _can't_ be read outside them.
 Designing websites around a 'cms' locks you in with a toolkit, an online service, an agency charging your money for no real value.

-Static site generators, on the other hand, simplify website development by an order of magnitude by replacing databases with filesystems.
-Opensource frameworks like jekyll, middleman, and over [a hundred variations](http://nanoc.ws/about/) of the same idea are excellent, but they're still built for developers, not humans.
+Static site generators, jekyll, middleman, and over [a hundred variations](http://nanoc.ws/about/) of the same idea, simplify website development by an order of magnitude, replacing databases with filesystems and promoting Markdown over editors.
+However, you have to be a developer to customize them.

-Things shouldn’t be this way.
-Not in 2013.

-Editors and publishers should be able to write templates by hand, buy reusable themes (like bootstrap), **script an editorial workflow**, and host a site on dropbox.

-No lock-ins, no cms, no contracting agencies.
+We can go one step further: editors and publishers should be able to write templates by hand, buy reusable themes, add, edit content, **script an editorial workflow**, and host a site on dropbox.
+No lock-ins, no contracting agencies, no cms.

 ## Usage